-White vinegar is cheap, versatile and an essential in every frugal household.
+White vinegar is cheap, versatile and essential in every frugal household.

 We often use it as a condiment to accompany our food, but did you know that white vinegar is also a fantastic cleaning agent?
-Using vinegar in the bathroom is not an odd thing to do in frugal households and is actually a match made in heaven!
+Using vinegar in the bathroom is not an odd thing to do in frugal households and is actually a match made in heaven, especially to address mould which is a problem in many bathrooms!
 Here are just some of its great uses.

 Benches, basins, shower screens, tiles and toilets can all be cleaned with a cloth/rag/sponge and a spray bottle filled with half vinegar and half water.
 Everything will come up sparkling and you can make this solution from a stronger or weaker vinegar to water ratio to suit your needs.

 Tip: You may also opt to add few drops of tea tree or eucalyptus oil, which are all great deodorisers, cleaners and bacteria killers.

 For taps over baths or sinks, soak a rag or paper towel in vinegar and wrap around the base of the tap for a few hours or overnight and wipe clean in the morning.
 For shower heads with lots of external build-up, mix vinegar and bicarb into a paste, coat the shower head and leave for a few hours.
 Scrub quickly with a brush before rinsing clean.